Anarkali (1953 film): Soundtrack

-The composer Vasant Prakash was initially appointed as the music director of this film, but fell out with the film producer S. Mukerji after having recorded just one song with Geeta Dutt.
+The composer Vasant Prakash was initially appointed as the music director of this film, but fell ill and had to withdraw from this film project with the film producer S. Mukerji after having recorded just one song with Geeta Dutt.
 Prakash had intended for all of the female songs in this film to be given to Geeta Dutt.
 Then the composer C. Ramchandra took over the project, and insisted not only that all of the female songs be sung by Lata Mangeshkar, but that the Geeta Dutt number also be removed from the film.
-Although the Filmistan group agreed, the Geeta song stayed in the movie, the famous Aa Jaan-E-Wafa.
-The lyrics are written by Jan Nissar Akhtar, Shailendra, Rajendra Krishan, Hasrat Jaipuri.
+Although the Filmistan group agreed, the Geeta Dutt song stayed in the movie, the famous Aa Jaan-E-Wafa.
+The film song lyrics are written by Jan Nissar Akhtar, Shailendra, Rajendra Krishan, Hasrat Jaipuri.